 This lasted for several days.
 Maybe even a few weeks.
 For a brief moment, everything was uncertain — anything was possible.

 Then the lies started.
 The Spectacle began re-establishing itself.
 More, it reached into that sacred, liminal, space and began imposing a new Narrative upon us.
 One of WMDs and Homeland Security; of Patriot Acts and Missions to Accomplish.

-We trusted what we now know where not just lies, but in the main were calculated lies.
+We trusted.
+What we now know were not just lies, but in the main were calculated lies.
 Manipulation intended to drive a vision of a New American Century.
 Or some bullshit like that.